-What are the Program Qualifications?
+What are the Status Qualifications?

 How Long Will IRS Allow You to Stay on Currently Not Collectible?

 Even if no triggering event happens, it is not uncommon for the IRS to re-open the case.
 Usually, they will ask for updated financial information to see if you still qualify about every 2 years.
 At that time, you need to show that your financial condition has not improved.
-Then, typically you will be allowed to stay on this status.
+If it hasn’t, you will be allowed to stay on this status.

 An IRS CNC status does not reduce your total tax debt, and it doesn’t affect the rate at which your debt grows with interest.
 The IRS is also able to withhold any tax refunds that you would otherwise qualify for and use them to reduce your tax debt, and they may place a federal tax lien on any future assets and properties until your debt is paid.